Exploring London: Top Tourist Attractions

 4. The London Eye

-Get a bird’s-eye view of the city from the London Eye, a giant Ferris wheel situated on the South Bank of the River Thames.
-It offers breathtaking panoramic views of London’s skyline.
-Opt for a romantic sunset ride or see the city sparkle at night.
+Take in a bird’s eye view of the city from the London Eye, a giant Ferris wheel on the South Bank of the River Thames.
+There is fabulous panoramic views of London’s skyline.
+A romantic sunset ride is the other option or dive in to see the city sparkle.

 5. Tower Bridge